-HOW TO CREATE A HALLOWEEN VILLAGE
+HOW TO MAKE A HALLOWEEN VILLAGE

 Halloween villagemaking is the frightful hobby of creating dioramas of spooky landscapes.
 This 10 chapter module will guide you through getting started, the general process, and recommended tools.
 Like most hobbies it requires an investment of time, learning new skills, and often pricy materials but don't let that dissuade you.
 This is wickedly fun!